We00001/GithubStars/README.md

 ## Configuration
 The `.env.example` file lists the environment variables that may need to be configured (such as the arXiv API key, GitHub token, etc.).
 Copy `.env.example` to `.env` and fill in the actual values.

+## Basic Use
+Run the `app.py` script to start the web server.
+Run the `dataset_update.py` script to update new articles.

+*NOTE: the `dataset_update.py` script captures the article from 3 days before running day to 2 days before running day by default.*